kellyselden/collapse-prototypes/README.md

 # collapse-prototypes

-Return an object with prototype properties included as own properties
+Return an object with prototype properties included as own properties (for serialization purposes)